QuanEstimation/group/src/Publications/Publications.md

 ## **<font color="Blue">2016</font>**

-**Valid lower bound for all estimators in quantum parameter estimation**
+**15. Valid lower bound for all estimators in quantum parameter estimation**

 Jing Liu and Haidong Yuan